 Ideally, every carpenter should have general liability insurance coverage to protect their business.

-The primary purpose of general liability insurance is to protect your business from financial losses.
+The primary purpose of general liability insurance is to protect your carpenter business from financial liabilities.
 You can incur these losses from a range of common mistakes, including:

 These risks can result in unsustainable financial losses for your business.
 Fortunately, general liability insurance absorbs part or all of these losses.